Skill Demand Index

 Which roles need Internal Communications most:

-HR / Recruiting positions drive 100% of demand.
-Skills commonly paired with Internal Communications include Writing & Editing and Program Management.
+HR / Recruiting positions drive 50% of demand.
+Other also frequently list Internal Communications as a requirement.
+Skills commonly paired with Internal Communications include Program Management and Crisis Communication.

 Depth Level Distribution